lukasgalic/web-shop/reports/ass1.md

   - Checks username and address for minimum requirements
   - Checks that password and confirm-password are equal
   - If anything is missing the same page is returned with an additional error element explaining what went wrong
-  - Valid information: Account is created, added to the database and the user is sent to the `dashboard.php`
+  - Valid information: Account is created, added to the database and the user is sent to the `dashboard.php` with a session cookie
 - The "Pay!" button currently has no effect.
 - Should the user navigate to any page without a valid cookie, they are redirected to `login.php`, this is not shown in the below graph for clarity.